solid-contrib/solid-tutorial-angular/chapter3.md

 ## The App

 The video app follows the model of the previous clipboard app but adds a few more features to the UI and allows embedding of a video element via an iframe.
+A demo and the source code can be found in the footnotes.

 More Coming soon ...